 Konopka’s research areas included psychiatry, group work, social work, social welfare, delinquency, adolescence, and institutional care—fields in which she developed and chaired many programs.
 The Konopka Institute for Best Practices in Adolescent Health is a collaborative effort of the Schools of Medicine, Nursing and Public Health at the University of Minnesota, and after her retirement in 1978 the annual event sponsored by the Gisela Konopka Lectureship honored her for being “the moving force behind numerous innovative methods in social work and youth service.”

-Konopka is also remembered in the words of her students.
+Konopka is perhaps best remembered in the words of her students.
 Former student David Fogel wrote that “You taught us to praise the light, not to wallow cursing the darkness...
 You taught us passion for our profession and compassion for our clientele...
 You sparked an imagery of leadership for social justice...
 Anyone touched by you is today a bit more human.”

 In her old age, Konopka lived in her spacious red wooden house overlooking Lake Calhoun in Minneapolis, which was a tumble-down, unheated summer cottage when she and her husband bought it in 1948.
 Paul completely rebuilt the house, adding an indoor swimming pool.
-His wood carvings, etchings and sculpture shared space with Gisela’s bright abstract needlework and pottery, as well as with their extensive library of books on history, poetry and sociology, while the walls were hung with artworks inspired by the Indian, Black and Jewish experiences.
+His wood carvings, etchings, and sculpture shared space with Gisela’s bright abstract needlework and pottery, as well as with their extensive library of books on history, poetry and sociology, while the walls were hung with artworks inspired by Indian, Black, and Jewish experiences.